KaranSinghDev/Legacy-Hardware-Integration-Gateway/README.md

 | **[Telegraf](https://www.influxdata.com/time-series-platform/telegraf/)** | Excellent metrics collection with OPC UA & Modbus plugins | Metrics-focused; no SCPI input; not designed to bridge legacy protocols |
 | **[EPICS](https://epics-controls.org/) / [Tango Controls](https://www.tango-controls.org/)** | Full distributed control systems used at particle accelerators | Powerful but heavy; weeks of learning curve; overkill for a single bench |

-OpenBench is the only tool that treats a lab bench like a first-class citizen *and* speaks OPC UA cleanly enough for industrial users to adopt.
-When you outgrow OpenBench, EPICS/Tango are waiting — and OpenBench's OPC UA output can feed both via [EPICS-open62541](https://github.com/ISISComputingGroup/EPICS-open62541).
+This is the tool that treats a lab bench like a first-class citizen *and* speaks OPC UA cleanly enough for industrial users to adopt.
+When you outgrow it, EPICS/Tango are waiting — and OpenBench's OPC UA output can feed both via [EPICS-open62541](https://github.com/ISISComputingGroup/EPICS-open62541).